 A limited palette is any set of colors that does not include a full spectrum.
 The complementary palette is one type of limited palette.
 You can include colors that are not the complements, but use them as accents.
 Use a range of saturated and neutralized colors, and tints, shades and tones, within the complementary scheme.
 For example, you can create a satisfying red-green complementary scheme using olive green, oxide of chromium, sap green, permanent green light, raw umber, alizarin crimson, cadmium red, Bengal rose, Venetian red, permanent white, and ivory black.
 (Refer to Winsor & Newton’s gouache color chart).
-I used watercolor (Winsor & Newton brand) to create this quick complementary color scheme study:
+I used Professional Artist Grade Watercolour Paint by Winsor & Newton to create this quick complementary color scheme study:

 Color schemes for representational art will most likely include neutrals and grays.
 Only using fully-saturated colors or colors straight from the tube can reveal a lack of training and artistic “maturity”.
 First learn how color works, and then you can use it expressively.

 Digital Color Schemes